ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 -   1 — skipping enabled.

-    If a shard is unavailable, ClickHouse returns a result based on partial data and doesn’t report node availability issues.
+    If a shard is unavailable, ClickHouse returns a result based on partial data and does not report node availability issues.

 -   0 — skipping disabled.